 Our rabbi will meet with couples in premarital counseling several times in the months leading up to the joyous event.
 The series of meetings is meant to prepare the couple not only for the ceremony, but also for the beginning of their married life together.

-Our Shabbat Mishabeyrach includes the names of those in our community and their loved ones who are ill or recovering their health.
+Every Shabbat we read the names of those in our community and their loved ones who are ill or recovering their health (body, mind or spirit).
 To add a name to our healing list or for more information, please contact our rabbi or any member of the Caring Circle.

 Our Caring Committee reaches out to our congregation in times of illness and following the death of loved ones.

 When sorrow comes, our rabbi and synagogue associate can guide you — in a loving, meaningful, and supportive way — through what must be done.
 Our rabbi and synagogue associate can also help in pre-need arrangements for the cemetery and funeral as well as guide you and your family through the Jewish ritual of death.
 Following the funeral, our rabbi and synagogue associate will be honored to lead Shiva minyan (mourning services) for the family as well.